-To connect the projector to a laptop or desktop computer:
+To connect the projector to a notebook or desktop computer:

 - Take the supplied VGA cable and connect one end to the D-Sub output socket of the computer. - Connect the other end of the VGA cable to the D-SUB/COMP IN signal input socket on the projector. - 3.
-If you wish to use the remote paging function (see "Remote paging operations" on page 26), take the supplied USB cable and connect the larger end to the USB port of the computer, and the smaller end to the USB socket on the projector. - 4.
-Take a suitable audio cable and connect one end of the cable to the audio output socket of the computer, and the other end to the Audio socket of the projector.
+If you wish to use the remote paging function (see "Remote paging operations" on page 29), take the supplied USB cable and connect the larger end to the USB port of the computer, and the smaller end to the USB socket on the projector. - 4.
+If you wish to make use of the projector (mixed mono) speaker, take a suitable audio cable and connect one end of the cable to the audio output socket of the computer, and the other end to the Audio socket of the projector. - Once connected, the audio can be controlled by the projector volume and mute settings.
+See "Mute (Off)" and "Volume (5)" on page 35 for details.